Monday, August 25, 2025

 Hand holding four German Reispässe The Staatsangehörigkeit § 5 process will be open for ten years.
 Having started in August 2021, declarations will be accepted until August 2031.
 The current wait time in the queue to be processed is about 2.5 years, and is likely to grow with the number of Americans now applying.

-If you were born to a German mother prior to 1975 and you'd consider this declaration of German citizenship, I'd advise starting on it soon.
+If you were born to a German mother prior to 1975 and a declaration of German citizenship is something you'd consider doing, I'd advise starting on it soon.
+Applications received by 8/2031 should all be processed, but the queue is likely to be years long.

 Tuesday, April 8, 2025